-Bill Hardin – A gunman and first cousin to John Wesley Hardin, he was lynched by a mob after killing a man near Engle, New Mexico in the 1880s.
+Bill Hardin – A gunman and first cousin to John Wesley Hardin, he was lynched by a mob after killing a man near Engle, New Mexico, in the 1880s.

 John Wesley “Wes” Hardin (1853-1895) – Known as Texas’ most deadly gunman, Hardin killed over thirty people.
-After spending 18 years in prison, was shot and killed on August 19, 1895, by John Henry Selman.
+After spending 18 years in prison, he was shot and killed on August 19, 1895, by John Henry Selman.

 Edward Hart – A former John Kinney Gang member, he fought in New Mexico’s Lincoln County War.
-Afterward, he joined Selman’s Scouts, a vicious gang who terrorized the county.
-He was shot and killed by John Selman in Lincoln County in September 1878 for allegedly attempting to assume the role of gang leader.
+Afterward, he joined Selman’s Scouts, a vicious gang that terrorized the county.
+He was shot and killed by John Selman in Lincoln County in September 1878 for allegedly attempting to assume the role of a gang leader.

 George Hawks – A gunman, he shot and killed John M. Berry on January 18, 1887, in Flagstaff, Arizona.

 Fernando Herrera – Fought with the Regulators in the Lincoln County War of New Mexico.
-He survived the conflict and died at Alamogordo, New Mexico in the 1930s.
+He survived the conflict and died at Alamogordo, New Mexico, in the 1930s.

 James Butler “Wild Bill” Hickok (1837-1876) – Marshal in Abilene and Hays City, Kansas.
 Better known as a gunfighter; involved in the McCanles Massacre in 1861and the Hickok-Tutt Shootout in 1865.
-Killed by Jack McCall in Deadwood, South Dakota in 1876.
+Killed by Jack McCall in Deadwood, South Dakota, in 1876.

 George W. Hill – A gunman, he shot and killed two men named Pooler and Juan Romero.